Quansight-Labs/quansight-labs-site/posts/2021/03/accessibility-whos-responsible.md

 **Q:** What is the Jupyter ecosystem and JupyterLab?
 **A:** [Project Jupyter](https://jupyter.org/) is an organization that produces open-source software and open standards.
 The Jupyter ecosystem is a term used to describe projects that are directly a part of or support Project Jupyter.
-JupyterLab is one of it’s primary projects and a staple for the day-to-day work of many students, professionals, researchers, and more.
+JupyterLab is one of its primary projects and a staple for the day-to-day work of many students, professionals, researchers, and more.

 **Q:** What is accessibility?